 Cornbread is best when it’s warm.
 Just put a slice or two in the microwave and heat it in 15 second increments, or until warm.

 Because this cornbread has buttermilk, I personally would refrigerate it after a couple of days.
-Just cover the pan with plastic wrap and refrigerate.
+Just cover the pan with a clean dish towel and refrigerate.
+Don’t use plastic wrap, it will create too much moisture which will compromise the texture of the bread.

 Tips for Success: